rojanshr1996/paypal_flutter/example/README.md

 ## App Flow

-1. **Initialize the PayPal Service**
+1. **Initialize Dependencies & State Management**

+   * Service locator (`getIt`) initializes dependencies using clean architecture
+   * `OrderDetailsCubit` is provided via `BlocProvider` for state management
-   * The app reads your client ID and secret from `.env`.
+   * The app reads PayPal credentials from `.env` file
-   * `PaypalConfig` is initialized with `sandbox` or `production` environment.
+   * `PaypalConfig` is initialized with `sandbox` or `production` environment
-   * `PaypalOrdersService` handles API requests.

 2. **Create an Order**

-   * `CreateOrderRequestModel` specifies the payment details, amount, currency, and return/cancel URLs.
+   * `CreateOrderRequestModel` specifies payment details, amount, currency, and return/cancel URLs
-   * The app calls `PaypalOrdersService.createOrder()` to get the PayPal approval URL.
+   * The app calls `PaypalOrdersService.createOrder()` to get the PayPal approval URL

 3. **Display Approval Page**

-   * The approval page is displayed in a WebView using `PaypalCheckoutPage`.
+   * The approval page is displayed in a WebView using `PaypalCheckoutPage`
-   * User logs into PayPal and approves or cancels the payment.
+   * User logs into PayPal and approves or cancels the payment

 4. **Capture the Payment**

-   * If the user approves, the app captures the payment using `PaypalOrdersService.captureOrder()`.
+   * If the user approves, the app captures the payment using `PaypalOrdersService.captureOrder()`
-   * The result is returned in `PaypalPaymentSuccessModel`.
+   * The result is returned in `PaypalPaymentSuccessModel`

+5. **State Management & Order Details**

+   * On successful payment, `OrderDetailsCubit.getOrderDetails()` is called
+   * Cubit manages three states: `Loading`, `Success`, and `Error`
+   * `BlocBuilder` listens to state changes and updates UI accordingly
+   * Order details are displayed in a card with ID, status, amount, and payer info

-5. **Show Success/Error**
+6. **Show Success/Error**

-   * On success, a dialog shows the order ID and token.
+   * On success, a dialog shows the order ID and token
-   * On error or cancellation, a snackbar displays the error message.
+   * On error or cancellation, a snackbar displays the error message
-   * Order details can be fetched using `getOrderDetails()`.
+   * Order details are fetched and displayed using Cubit state management

 ---